 - 1. It is possible that the provider-related data may be under-reported.
 The current provider enrollment portal does not capture SUD type.
 Anecdotal evidence suggests that a small number of SUD providers may perform over 50% of MOUD prescribing.
 Some providers are eligible to prescribe MOUD, but they are choosing not to. - 2.
-Since the initiation of the qualitative study, there have been at least four sample replacements from the initial sample drawn from each of the quadrant due to provider and beneficiary non-participation.
+Since the initiation of the qualitative study, there have been at least four sample replacements from the initial sample drawn from each of the quadrants due to provider and beneficiary non-participation.

 - 3. The Kentucky Medicaid Partner Portal Application (MPAA portal) was used to validate provider enrollment, facility-type, and provider affiliations.
 The data were limited based upon multiple providers billing under a unique facility Medicaid Provider Number and multiple locations of facility being listed under a single central license. - 4.
 Administrative Vital Statistics data were not made available for this Interim Evaluation.
 Assurances have been made that necessary data use agreements will be in place for the Final Summative Report.
-Data from other sources were used in lieu of the Vital Statistics data when valid.
+Data from other sources were used in lieu of the Vital Statistics data when valid. - 5.
+Data for the demonstration year 2021 were not provided to the evaluation team until late August 2022.
+This did not provide sufficient time for the validation of the data set and the required analytics for this year to be included in this draft report.
+Analyses of this demonstration year and Demonstration Year 2022 will be included in the Final Interim Evaluation Report.